mariadb-corporation/libmarias3/docs/api/functions.rst

    If you are receiving a large file a realloc will have to happen every time the buffer is full.
 For performance reasons you may want to increase the size of this buffer to reduce the reallocs and associated memory copies.

    .. note::
-      Attempts to set this lower than 1MB will be ignored and will result in an error
+      Attempts to set this lower than 1 byte will be ignored and will result in an error

    .. deprecated:: 2.1.0
       Use :c:func:`ms3_set_option` with MS3_OPT_BUFFER_CHUNK_SIZE instead.
 Will be removed in 3.0.0.